edfloreshz/done/README.md

 </div>
 <br/>

-Done is a simple to do app written in Rust using [gtk-rs](https://gtk-rs.org/) and [Relm4](https://relm4.org/), we aim to improve on the existing set of features provided by GNOME To Do to provide the ultimate to do experience.
+Done is a simple to do app that lets you combine your existing set of task providers into one database, easily.

 <div align="center">
   <img src="https://raw.githubusercontent.com/edfloreshz/done/ffdcf43a0cd224e38cdfbfcf1f0ecbc30c0f3b8b/data/screenshots/main-window.png"/>